P-R-N-D/ENN-PyTorch/README.md

 ```
 `output="file"` streams per-rank parts to `chunks_dir` with stable key metadata; use `get_prediction` to reload eagerly or lazily without rematerializing keys.

+Notebook demo:
+- Open `notebook.ipynb` for an end-to-end workflow using `raw_data.xlsx`.

 > API names above reflect the current package layout.
 If you have local changes, adjust imports accordingly.

 ## Project layout